jaehunjung1/T-GAP/README.md

 Go to the `data` folder, and type `sh preprocess.sh`.
 The script downloads, and pre-processes the official distribution of the 3 public datasets provided by [Garcia-Duran et al](https://github.com/nle-ml/mmkb/tree/master/TemporalKGs).

 We also provide the version of T-GAP trained on **ICEWS14** dataset.
-The model file can be found at `results/checkpoint/icews14.ckpt`.
+The checkpoint file can be found at `results/checkpoint/trained.tar`.

 ## Simple Demo
 You can run a demo script to evaluate the trained model on ICEWS14, by running `sh scripts/demo.sh` in the project root.
 The experimental results of the trained model are as follows:

 |**MRR**|**Hits@1**|**Hits@3**|**Hits@10**|